jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 for those initial workflows - the things that prove the value of your product and get prospective customers reaching for their wallets.

+OK, now I want to close out by saying something that I don't think gets said enough.

 ## YOU ARE AWESOME

-I want to close out by saying something that I don't think gets said enough.

-**You are awesome.**
+**You. are. awesome.**

 As support people, you spend countless hours communicating with customers, walking them through our product, and documenting their